jgreener64/phd_thesis/README.md

 - Images should have consistent white background
 - Consistent C-alpha
 - How to refer to other sections
+- Cyclin A or A2?
+- Abbreviations: TR-FRET

 ## Thesis outline